semiformal/masternodes.work/collateral.md

 5. You will see the transaction in your wallet is negative a small amount.
 This is normal.
 6. Once you have 15 confirmations on this transaction you are ready to start your Masternode!

+### Preparing collateral for multiple Masternodes
+If you are preparing collateral for more than 1 master node you need to lock the coins used prior to sending collateral for the next nodes.
+1. Goto the **Send** section of the wallet

 [< Home](README.md)